BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 You should usually consider cutting a number of **Birds of Paradise**.

-Birds is useful before Stasis resolves, but under Stasis it becomes an almost one-shot source of mana: once tapped, it won't untap again.
-Unlike Wall of Roots, it doesn't give you continuous mana.
+Birds is useful before Stasis resolves, but under Stasis it becomes a one-shot source of mana.
 This doesn't mean Birds is always bad, but post-board, when more answers come in and you want to increase the quality of your draws, cutting some is reasonable.

-**Hermit Druid** lines also aren't always perfect.
+Speeding into **Hermit Druid** lines also ins't always the right approach.
 If you find yourself activating Hermit in upkeep and then having to resolve **Krosan Reclamation**, you have to be aware that the opponent can counter it.
 If Reclamation gets countered, you can simply lose on the draw step.

 For this reason, post-board the Hermit plan has to be used with precision.
 It shouldn't be abandoned, but you can't treat it as an always-safe line.